GraMmuLa/AboutMe/README.md

 - 👋 Hi, I’m @GraMmuLa.
-I am 16 years old and I still go to school.
+I am 17 years old and I've finally finished educating at school.

 - 👀 I’m interested in programming in C++ and C#.
 - I like to write web-sites by HTML and CSS3 using also SASS.